Your first event

 2. Forward a real email.
 Forward any message to <channel-id>@in.nevo.sh and an email.received event appears.

-Either way, your handler prints the event id, the type, and the details of whatever arrived.
+Whichever you pick, your handler prints the event id, type, and details.
 Every event also shows up in the dashboard under Projects → your project → Events, where you can inspect the raw payload, delivery history, and any replies.

 @client.on_event()